sheetalkamthe55/ARHChat/README.md

   This embeds pdfs in the given path using `intfloat/e5-base-v2` embedding model into the Qdrant database.

 - In order to use a model hosted locally(On GPU) (no performance on CPU), we will use llama cpp.
+  Also refer to this [feature matrix](https://github.com/ggerganov/llama.cpp/wiki/Feature-matrix) to understand the performance of diff quantized models vs accelerators
   ```sh
   CMAKE_ARGS="-DLLAMA_CUBLAS=on"
   pip3 install 'llama-cpp-python[server]==0.2.76'
   ```
-- Download the LLM (in .gguf format) in the e.g. `models/` directory
+- Download the LLM (in .gguf format) in e.g. `models/` directory

     **To download manualy**